Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches: Two Approaches to Surface Code Compilation

 \subsection{Sequential Pauli-Based Computation}

-The first lattice surgery compilation technique that we consider relies upon eliminating Clifford gates from the input logical circuit and results in a circuit consisting only of $\pi/8$ Pauli product rotations (PPRs) and Pauli product measurements (PPM), which in turn can be implemented using the native multi-body measurement (lattice surgery) instruction set of surface codes together with magic states supplied by an appropriate distillation or cultivation protocol~\cite{fowler2018low,litinski2019game,litinski2019magic,gidney2024magic}.
-This technique is sometimes referred to as sequential Pauli-based computation (SPBC) because Clifford elimination comes at the cost of effectively sequentializing circuit execution, though refinements have been made to Pauli-based computation that incorporate some degree of logical parallelism~\cite{beverland2022assessing, silva2024multi}.
-In this work, we do not make use of these refinements but instead capture two extremes by comparing perfectly sequential SPBC with a highly parallelizable direct Clifford+T compilation scheme (to be described).
+The first lattice surgery compilation technique that we consider relies upon eliminating Clifford gates from the input logical circuit and results in a circuit consisting only of $\pi/8$ Pauli product rotations (PPRs) and Pauli product measurements (PPM).
+These can be implemented using the native multi-body measurement (lattice surgery) instruction set of surface codes together with magic states supplied by an appropriate distillation or cultivation protocol~\cite{fowler2018low,litinski2019game,litinski2019magic,gidney2024magic}.
+This technique, popularized by Litinski in Ref.~\cite{litinski2019game}, is sometimes referred to as sequential Pauli-based computation (SPBC) because Clifford elimination comes at the cost of effectively sequentializing circuit execution, though refinements have been made to Pauli-based computation that incorporate some degree of logical parallelism~\cite{beverland2022assessing, silva2024multi}.
+In this work, we do not make use of these refinements but instead capture two extremes by comparing fully sequential SPBC with a highly parallelizable direct Clifford+T compilation scheme (to be described).